illuminatech/url-trailing-slash/README.md

 }
 ```

-However this in not enough to make tests running correctly, because Laravel automatically strips trailing slashes from requests
+However, this in not enough to make tests running correctly, because Laravel automatically strips trailing slashes from requests
 URL before staring test HTTP request.
 Thus you will need to override `\Illuminate\Foundation\Testing\Concerns\MakesHttpRequests::prepareUrlForRequest()`
 in the way it respects trailing slashes.
 This can be achieved using `Illuminatech\UrlTrailingSlash\Testing\AllowsUrlTrailingSlash` trait.
 For example: